Swelihle6/Pat2-subtask-1/README.md

 The Morse Code is a language that people use to communicate with each other. through telegraph, radio, satellite, or with light.
+Morse code was developed so that operators could translate the indentations marked on the paper tape into text messages.
+In his earliest design for a code, Morse had planned to transmit only numerals, and to use a codebook to look up each word according to the number which had been sent.
+Morse code uses short and long signals, called dots and dashes, to represent letters and numbers.
+Samuel Morse, an American scientist, helped developed it to send messages over long distances using wires, radios, sound, or light.
+Messages are sent by tapping, drumming, buzzing, clicking, or flashing light